Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

     951.batch         batch                    tg          1  CANCELLED     0:15
     951.extern       extern                    tg          1  COMPLETED      0:0

 ``sacct`` has an option ``--json`` to dump the output in JSON format.
-It can be used together with `jq <https://jqlang.github.io/jq/>`_ for further processing on the job information.
+It can be used together with `jq <https://jqlang.github.io/jq/>`_ for further processing of the job information.
 For example, to get on which nodes resources were allocated for the job:

 .. code-block:: bash